Uber wants to resume self-driving car tests on public roads

 Among the other precautions Uber will take are keeping the autonomous vehicle system engaged at all times and activating the Volvo's automatic emergency braking system as a backup.

-In addition, Uber is requiring more technical training and expertise of employees sitting behind the wheel of the vehicles, calling them "mission specialists," according to a 70-page safety report the company released Friday.
+In addition, Uber is requiring more technical training and expertise of employees sitting behind the wheel of the vehicles, according to a 70-page safety report the company released Friday.

 The report comes after the ride-hailing company shut down autonomous vehicle testing to do an internal review of its safety procedures, as well as an outside review by risk management firm LeClairRyan.

-Uber said that new autonomous vehicle guidelines from Pennsylvania prohibit testing of autonomous vehicles without human backups.
+Pennsylvania law at present does not allow testing of autonomous vehicles without human backup drivers.
 Google's Waymo already is carrying passengers in the Phoenix area without human drivers, and General Motors' Cruise Automation expects to do that next year.

-Messages were left Friday seeking comment from Pennsylvania and from Pittsburgh Mayor William Peduto.
+Under Pennsylvania's voluntary autonomous guidelines, the Transportation Department has until Nov.
+13 to approve or deny Uber's application, or to ask further questions.

+The city of Pittsburgh can't legally prevent testing, but is in safety talks with Uber and four other entities that have permits to test autonomous vehicles, said Karina Ricks, Pittsburgh's director of the Department of Mobility and Infrastructure.

-Herzberg's death was the first involving a fully autonomous vehicle, raising questions about the safety of computer-controlled cars being built by Uber and dozens of other companies, including Google spin-off Waymo.
+Herzberg's death was the first involving a fully autonomous vehicle, raising questions about the safety of computer-controlled cars being built by Uber and dozens of other companies.

 "We are engaging with the city, with the officials, and are very eager, I think, to ensure that we make a return to the road in self-driving mode in consultation and close partnership with them," said Miriam Chaum, head of public policy for Uber's self-driving vehicles.